sadra-hatami/Electronics-Business-Website/README.md

 The hero is not a still photo.
 As the page scrolls, the laptop lid lifts, the screen becomes the focus, and the scene feels like a product reveal.

-### Stage, not a form
+### Product stages

-The interface is built as a sequence of stages: opening, models, specs, comparison, and configuration.
-Side dots jump between those stages without breaking the motion.
+The interface moves through opening, models, specs, comparison, and configuration.
+Navigation jumps between those stages without breaking the motion.

 ### Configurator